Raf2139/communication_module/guide_installation_OQS-ssh_and_script/installation_instruction.md

 sudo make install
 ```

-3.Update the path to access OQS-OpenSSH instead of the classic OpenSSH.
+3.[OPTIONAL] Update the path to access OQS-OpenSSH instead of the classic OpenSSH.
 Add the following line to ~/.bashrc:

 ```bash
 PATH=/usr/local/openssh/bin:$PATH
 ```

 # User and File Directory Partitioning for SFTP: